microsoft/BosqueLanguage/README.md

 ## News

-**August 2020:** An on demand version of the [Bosque Webinar with Q&A](https://note.microsoft.com/MSR-Webinar-Programming-Languages-Bosque-Registration-On-Demand.html) from May 27th is now available.
+**May 2020:** We will be running a Bosque Webinar with Live Q&A on May 27th (registration is [here](https://note.microsoft.com/MSR-Webinar-Programming-Languages-Bosque-Registration-Live.html)).
+An on demand recording will be available as well for those that cannot make the live event.

 ## Documentation